National Board of Directors

 Allison Hallas

-Allison joined the HTHH Board of Directors as Treasurer in January 2022.
-She is also a member of the HTHH Executive Committee and chairs the Finance Committee.
-Allison has a master’s degree in Accounting from the University of Texas at Dallas and is a Certified Public Accountant.
+Allison has been volunteering with HTHH since 2016.
+She joined the Board of Directors as Treasurer in January 2022 and is currently a Board Member serving on the Finance Committee.
+Allison has a master’s degree in Accounting from the University of Texas at Dallas and is a Certified Public Accountant with over 10 years of accounting and finance experience supporting STEM professionals.

 Throughout college and since, giving back has always been a priority as she has supported many nonprofit organizations including United Way, North Texas Food Bank, Woven Health Clinic, and others.

-After paying her way through school and working at a technology company, she knows the importance of an education and has seen the positive impact STEM made in her own life.
+After paying her way through school and working in the technology industry, she knows the importance of an education and has seen the positive impact STEM made in her own life.
 This experience and her passion for gender equality energizes her to encourage other young women to pursue STEM careers.

 Yetunde Zannou